 “A woman with purchasing power can easily access it,” he says.
 “Our goal is to reach the largest number of women possible.”

 Some 20 women are currently in prison in El Salvador serving out harsh sentences for what they say were natural causes.
 Though prosecutors declared they killed their babies, all the women reported that their newborns were either born dead or died shortly after delivery.

 Following a visit to El Salvador last month, the UN High Commissioner for Human Rights Zeid Ra’ad Al Hussein said he was “appalled” that women are being punished in El Salvador for apparent miscarriages and other obstetric emergencies.
 He called on the country to “review all cases where women have been detained for abortion-related offenses, with the aim of ensuring compliance with due process and fair trial standards.”

-“Should it be found their cases were not compliant, I appeal for the immediate release of these women,” he wrote in a
+“Should it be found their cases were not compliant, I appeal for the immediate release of these women,” he wrote in a statement.

 But abortion opponents say that the women’s claims are lies pushed by an international "pro-abortion lobby" that is seeking to change El Salvador's abortion law.

 It’s “international interference,” Velásquez Parker told Univision, “from organizations that try to position their propaganda and ideologies to the detriment of countries like El Salvador.
 This lobby, this international industry, goes against common sense.”